haptork/easyLambda/Readme.md

 > Parallel data processing made easy using dataflows in modern C++

 ## Design Goals
 EasyLamdba is designed to be usable and performant.
+EasyLambda combines the efficiency of MPI with the usability of a high-level programming abstraction.
+You can write readable parallel code with good runtime performance.
+It seamlessly scales from multiple cores to hundreds of distributed nodes using efficient MPI parallelism.

 ### Usability
 The usability goals are :